Can You Become A Screenwriter Without A Degree? Pros & Cons.

 29627455 s

+Granted, it is always better to have a spec script to accompany your pitch deck or treatment.
 But even providing a two-page synopsis to pitch your idea can get the interest of executives or managers who want to read more – which could be a positive incentive to stop dragging your feet and write the damn thing!

-Keep in mind – if you are trying to sell an idea without a script, or even if you are a first time writer with a script, a studio or production company may want to option a script or idea from you first.
+Keep in mind that if you are trying to sell an idea without a script, or even if you are a first-time writer with a script, a studio or production company may want to option a script or idea from you first.
+In this instance, you will receive an agreement detailing payment at a later date should the script get packaged and sold.

+Either way, if you don’t have a script or any credits, they will likely assign the project to a well-known working writer to help get it greenlit.
 Just because you sell your idea doesn’t mean you are qualified to write it, which is why it’s always good to have a script for any idea you are trying to sell (and two more samples!)

-Last question: if you’re going to get a degree to be a screenwriter, what degree do you get?
+If you’re going to get a degree to be a screenwriter, what degree do you get?

-But not every film school offers such a specialized degree, nor do you necessarily need it.
-More important than what the degree is in is what you do with your time at film school.
+The most obvious answer is a screenwriting degree, which I got from Chapman University.
+But not every film school offers such a specialized degree, and you do not necessarily need it.
+What you do with your time at film school is more important than your degree.

 film crew on film set